10 Common Lateral Movement Techniques and How to Stop Them

 Lateral Movement Protection: Why Detection-only Strategies Fall Short

 Once attackers are inside a network and moving laterally, the window to contain them narrows quickly – detection often takes too long to prevent damage.
-Attackers typically begin moving laterally within 30 minutes of initial compromise, and with so many lateral movement techniques involving native tools or valid accounts, malicious behavior can be hard to distinguish from legitimate activity.
-Instead of relying solely on detection, organizations must also find ways to prevent lateral movement entirely.
+Attackers can begin moving laterally in as little as 27 seconds, and with so many lateral movement techniques involving native tools or valid accounts, malicious behavior can be hard to distinguish from legitimate activity.
+Because of this, there’s a massive gap between machine-speed lateral movement and the 241 days it typically takes to identify and contain a breach.

 How to Block Lateral Movement Techniques in Real Time